Top-Quark Decay at Next-to-Next-to-Next-to-Leading Order in QCD

-Here comes a tricky point when completing the phase-space integration of $\HTensor$ over $k$ for calculating physical observables: $W_i$ in \eqref{eq:HTffs} contain IR divergence in the region with $E$ reaching its maximum, and the integration over $k$ shall be done with proper regularization which we take to be DR. To make the calculation easier, the phase-space integration of $\HTensor$ over the IR-dangerous regions in $k$ is done using its PSE with $\epsilon$ assigned with non-zero numbers to regularize the potential IR divergences \cite{Liu:2022mfb,Liu:2022chg}.
-The fit regarding the $\epsilon$-dependence is done only at the very end for the final finite physical objects of interest, which can be $\Gamt$ and $\HFs$ as well as distributions.
+Here comes a tricky point when completing the phase-space integration of $\HTensor$ over $k$ for calculating physical observables: $W_i$ in \eqref{eq:HTffs} contain IR divergence in the region with $E$ reaching its maximum, and the integration over $k$ shall be done with proper regularization which we take to be DR. The phase-space integration of $\HTensor$ over the IR-dangerous regions is done with $\epsilon$ assigned with the values, $10^{-3} + n \times 10^{-4}$ for $n=0,~1,~\cdots, 15$, to regularize the potential IR divergences~\cite{Liu:2022mfb,Liu:2022chg}.
+The fit regarding the $\epsilon$-dependence is done only at the very end for the final finite physical objects of interest, which can be the inclusive $\Gamt$ and $\HFs$ as well as IR-safe distributions.
+This treatment saves us from the need to explicitly perform Laurent expansions in $\epsilon$ during the intermediate stages, which significantly reduces the computational time for our problem.
+This method is anticipated to work also with physical jet-based observables where the dimensionally-regularized phase-space can be conducted using numerical integration methods such as the Monte Carlo technique, with certain phase-space cuts imposed.
+(The numerical values for $\epsilon$ shall be adapted.)
 We validated the above method using the simplest inclusive observable of the process, the $\Gamt$, by comparing the numerical results composed from $\HTensor$, to be presented below, against those calculated by applying the optical theorem (where the integration over $k$ can be done using the reversed unitarity~\cite{Anastasiou:2002yz,Anastasiou:2002qz,Anastasiou:2003yy}).
-We find a perfect agreement between the two method within our high numerical precision.
+We find a perfect agreement between the two methods within our high numerical precision.

 \sect{The inclusive decay width} We are now ready to present our numerical results and begin with $\Gamt$.
 The QCD effects on $\Gamt$ in SM can be parameterized as

 where we introduced a prefactor $\Gamma_0\equiv\frac{G_F\,\, m_W^2\, m_t \, |V_{tb}|^2}{12 \sqrt{2} }$ with $G_F$ the Fermi constant, the CKM matrix element $V_{tb}$ taken to be 1 in the following numerical results.
 The perturbative coefficients $\mathbf{c}_i$ are functions of the kinematic ratio $m_W^2/m_t^2$ in the limit $m_b = 0$, and also the renormalization scale $\mu$ in general.
 Below we present the numerical results explicitly in a scheme where $m_t$ is renormalized in the on-shell scheme and $\as$ is $\MSbar$-renormalized with 5 massless quark flavors.